naftali method is an improvisational dance practice where speed and softness generate inquiry.

 What is the naftali method?

-naftali method is an improvisational dance practice where softness and speed generate inquiry.
+The naftali method is an improvisational dance practice where softness and speed generate inquiry.

 Developed by Brianna Lopez in 2020 through self-directed case studies, the work was first piloted under the title Soft as a Cat, Quick as a Bird at ConnectArte Espacio Multidisciplinario in Tijuana, Mexico.
-It was later named naftali method in 2024, when it was taught at the San Diego Dance Theatre Intensive.
+It was later named the naftali method in 2024, when it was taught at the San Diego Dance Theatre Intensive.